camunda/camunda-docs/docs/components/sap/rfc-connector.md

 camunda.connector.polling.enabled=false
 ```

-2. Copy the deployment descriptor `mta.yaml.example` to `mta.yaml` and fill in the same credentials in the `modules.properties` scope:
+2. Copy the deployment descriptor `mta.yaml.example` to `mta.yaml` and enter the same credentials in the `modules.properties` scope:

 ```yaml
 _schema-version: 3.3.0